ashwinsridharan/VideoGamesSales/README.md

 <img src="img/14.png?raw=true"/>

 The order of Variable Importance is: Publisher > Transformed Critic Score > Year of Release > Transformed User Score > Platform > Rating > Genre.
 Publisher, Critic score, and Year of Release are the 3 most significant factors affecting sales in Japan.
-This is quite different compared to the global sales, as the year of release plays an important role in Japanese sales unlike in any other region.
+This is quite different compared to the global sales, as the year of release plays an important role in Japanese sales unlike in any other region. <br>

 Verification of our Initial hypothesis:

 ●	Supporting our first hypothesis, higher critic scores and user scores correlated with higher sales.
-While critic scores played a larger role out of the two, user scores also played their part.
+While critic scores played a larger role out of the two, user scores also played their part <br>
-●	Contrary to our second hypothesis, platforms with a great brand value had little impact on sales in Japan ●	Unlike global patterns and in confirmation with our third hypothesis, the year of release did not matter in predicting sales in Japan.
+●	Contrary to our second hypothesis, platforms with a great brand value had little impact on sales in Japan <br> ●	Unlike global patterns and in confirmation with our third hypothesis, the year of release did not matter in predicting sales in Japan <br>

 Overall, the inference from the regional sales models is that North American and European video game sales were quite similar to the global sales pattern whereas Japanese sales were a bit different.

 ### Model: Unsupervised Learning
 #### Hypothesis
 The results of the decision tree analysis helped us find the effects of specific variables, like Platform, Publisher, Year of Sale and Region, on video game sales.
-Next, the team decided to use an unsupervised model to obtain some more holistic patterns and similarities about successful video games.
+Next, the team decided to use an unsupervised model to obtain some more holistic patterns and similarities about successful video games.  <br>
 To do this, a Clustering model was built, to group games that were similar across all features.
 Prior to clustering, the team did not have many hypotheses about similarities in video games; rather we were curious to discover interesting patterns in the data.
 The two initial hypotheses were:

 1. The most consistently well-rated games will also generate the highest sales.
 2. The majority of the highest selling games will be Action and Shooter games.

+#### Model
-Methods: The initial data was imported using a File Import node.
+The initial data was imported using a File Import node.
 The imported data was passed to Filter node, which filtered out data points that had missing values (which only occurred in the critic score and critic count variables).
 This brought the number of datapoints from 7504 data points in the original dataset, to 6497 data points in the filtered dataset.
 The output of this was passed into the Cluster node in SAS, and only the Interval variables (all sales, user and critic scores and counts) were used in the Clustering.
 The Cluster properties were set to automatically determine the number of clusters.
 The results of the Cluster node were used to make inferences about similarities in video games, using the mean datapoint of each cluster.
 The export data feature was also used to tabulate the designated cluster for every datapoint, and visually identify patterns in the members of each cluster.
 Finally, the output of this Cluster node was passed into a Segment Profile node, which gave detailed statistics about the video games in each cluster.
 Histograms of data distribution per cluster were used to quantitatively compare the typical characteristics of each cluster.

 #### Results